HazyResearch/deepdive/doc/example-spouse.md

 #### Mentions of spouses (pairs of people)
 Next, we'll take all pairs of **non-overlapping person mentions that co-occur in a sentence with less than 5 people total,** and consider these as the set of potential ('candidate') spouse mentions.
-We thus filter out sentences with large numbers of people for the purposes of this tutorial; however these could be included if desired.
+We thus filter out sentences with large numbers of people for the purposes of this tutorial; however, these could be included if desired.
 Again, to start, we declare the schema for our `spouse_candidate` table—here just the two names, and the two `person_mention` IDs referred to:

 ```ddlog